-One of the most important ways to keep your kid’s cavity free, especially during the season of sweets, is to see the dentist regularly.
+One of the most important ways to keep your kids cavity free is to see the dentist regularly.
 Routine checkups and cleanings are completely covered by most dental plans, so there’s no reason to skip a visit.
+However, if you have kids that have dental anxiety, getting them to the dentist may feel impossible.

 - Lead by example.
 If you’re nervous about the dentist, your kids might pick up on it and adopt the same attitude.
 According to a study in the International Journal of Pediatric Dentistry, adults can transfer their dental anxiety or fears to family members.
 Make a conscientious effort to demonstrate a positive attitude toward the dentist while articulating the value of regular visits.
 By modeling relaxed behavior, you can let your kids know there’s nothing to be afraid of.

-- Read.
-Reshape their attitudes with the power of the page.
+- Read books that explain the dentist experience.
+Reshape children’s attitudes with the power of the page.
 Pick up library books that explain dental appointments in kid-friendly language.
 Popular options include Curious George Visits the Dentist by A. Rey, Just Going to the Dentist by Mercer Mayer and Open Wide: School Tooth Inside by Laurie Keller.
 To build even more positive associations with the dentist, try bringing their favorite toy or game to appointments.

 - Make your child comfortable with your dentist and their staff.
 Stop by the dental office beforehand so your kids learn what to expect in a lower-pressure situation.
 Introducing them to the dentist and staff without the stakes of an actual appointment can help them feel more comfortable in the environment.